Skip to content

 • Full Synchronisation

-Evaluate every connector space object against the synchronisation rules; produce projections, joins, attribute flows, and pending exports.
+Evaluate every connector space object against the Synchronisation Rules; produce projections, joins, Attribute Flows, and Pending Exports.

 • Delta Synchronisation